 Mouse Cardiac Catheterization

-Mice will be anesthetized intraperitoneally with a mixture of ketamine (100 mg/kg), xylazine (2.5 mg/kg), and heparin (5,000 U/kg); additional doses will be given as needed.
-LV function will be assessed using a 1.4-Fr micro-tipped Millar catheter, as described [Nemoto et al, 2002a; Nemoto et al, 2002b].
-The right carotid artery will be dissected using a dissecting microscope (SZ40, Olympus Inc., Tokyo, Japan), and cannulated with a 1.4-Fr micro-tipped Millar (Millar Instruments Inc., Houston, Texas).
-The catheter will be advanced into the LV under echocardiographic guidance.
-The 1.4-F high-fidelity micro-manometer catheter will be calibrated with a mercury manometer at the beginning of each experiment.
+Mice will be anesthetized with isoflourane.
+LV function will be assessed using a 1.0-Fr micro-tipped Millar catheter, as described in Reddy et al, 2007.
+The right carotid artery will be dissected using a dissecting microscope (SZ40, Olympus Inc., Tokyo, Japan), and cannulated with a 1.0-Fr micro-tipped Millar (Millar Instruments Inc., Houston, Texas).
+The 1.0-F high-fidelity micro-manometer catheter will be calibrated with a mercury manometer at the beginning of each experiment.
 Baseline zero reference will be obtained by placing the sensor in normal saline prior to insertion.
 LV pressure (LVP), HR, and the positive and negative first derivative of LV pressure with respect to time (+dP/dt max, -dP/dt max) will be determined.
-Given that heart rate modifies isovolumic indices of cardiac contractile performance, such as LV dP/dt, the hearts will be paced from the atrium to a heart rate (HRmax) at which dP/dt is maximal, as defined by the force frequency curves for each animal (Figure 5).
-Atrial pacing will be achieved by advancing a 1-Fr bipolar mouse pacing catheter (EP118-2, NuMED, Inc., Hopkinton, NY) into the right atrium.
-Atrial pacing will be established using a stimulator (SD9E, Grass Medical Instrument, Quincy, MA).
+Given that heart rate modifies isovolumic indices of cardiac contractile performance, such as LV dP/dt, the animals will be given dobutamine or isoproterenol intraperitoneally to increase heart rate and contractility at which dP/dt is maximal, as defined by the force frequency curves for each animal.